-The direct payment the State expects to receive from the United States Treasury on each interest payment date, in connection with the 2009 Series B Bonds, 2010 Series B Bonds, and any other future Bonds designated as qualified "build America bonds", is not Program Income and is not pledged to the payment of interest, principal, or Redemption Price on the Bonds.
+The direct payment the State expects to receive from the United States Treasury on each interest payment date, in connection with the 2009 Series B Bonds, 2010 Series B Bonds, which were designated as qualified "build America bonds", is not Program Income and is not pledged to the payment of interest, principal, or Redemption Price on the Bonds or Notes.

-With respect to the direct payments the State expects to receive, since such payments are not Program Income and not pledged to the payment on the Bonds, there is no direct impact on the Bonds with these direct payments being subject to the mandated across-the-board cuts to the Federal budget for the federal fiscal year that started October 1, 2013 and ends September 30, 2014.
-The impact of these cuts for the current federal fiscal year is a 7.2% reduction in the direct payment amount that the State expected to receive.
+With respect to the direct payments the State expects to receive, since such payments are not Program Income and not pledged to the payment on the Bonds of Notes, there is no direct impact on the Bonds of Notes with these direct payments being subject to the mandated across-the-board cuts to the Federal budget for the federal fiscal year that started October 1, 2014 and ends September 30, 2015.
+The impact of these cuts for the current federal fiscal year is a 7.3% reduction in the direct payment amount that the State expected to receive.